 Tax-Loss Harvesting Could Increase Your Investment Return

-Summary: We find out how to reduce taxes in a taxable trading account by applying tax loss-harvesting and learn that loss harvesting is most effective in accounts which hold index funds.
+We find out how to reduce taxes in a taxable trading account by applying tax loss-harvesting and learn that loss harvesting is most effective in accounts which hold index funds.

 Tax loss-harvesting is a trading process which seeks to reduce the taxes for a taxable investment account.
 In the loss-harvesting process, realized losses on investments are used to first offset taxable gains and then to reduce taxable ordinary income by up to $3,000 per year.
 And, if executed correctly, loss-harvesting does not interfere with the account’s underlying investment policy.

-Let’s illustrate the loss-harvesting concept.
 Let's say we construct a portfolio at the beginning of the year by purchasing shares in, say, ten funds.
 At the end of the year, positions in some of the funds have gained in value and positions in the other funds have declined in value.
 Overall, though, the portfolio has realized capital gains and produced ordinary income.
 Therefore, the portfolio has taxable capital gains and taxable income.

 At the end of the year, we sell the positions which have declined in value and thus realize losses.
 Taxation of capital gains is based on the net amount of gains realized by the investor over the course of the year.
 Thus, losses realized on the sale of positions may be deducted from gains.
 After all gains have been offset, up to $3,000 of any remaining realized losses may be deducted from ordinary income.

-Let’s assume that in this example realized losses exactly offset realized gains and ordinary income.
+Let’s assume that in this illustration realized losses exactly offset realized gains and ordinary income.
 Hence, there are no taxable gains and no taxable income.
 Does that mean our portfolio necessarily produced a zero return for the year?
 No--the realized losses offset realized gains and ordinary income.
 However, the portfolio may have any amount of unrealized gains (which are not taxable).